tombroomfield/tombroomfield.github.io/_posts/2015-02-19-the-upcoming-active-record-or-method-will-clean-up-your-queries.md

 title: The upcoming ActiveRecord or method will clean up your queries.
 ---

-ActiveRecord is, in my opinion, the best implementation of an ORM I have ever had the pleasure to work with.
-However, all to often I find myself having to drop into Arel or straight up SQL in order to get what I need.
+ActiveRecord is, in my opinion, the best implementation of an ORM I have ever worked with.
+However, often I find myself having to drop into Arel or straight up SQL in order to get what I need.

 Often, this can be a code smell and can be good opportunity to review the structure of my data model.
 However, all too often more complex queries are necessary.